dlang-community/d2sqlite3/README.md

 at the time of its creation and it is automatically closed when no more references exist.
 Possibility to enable a shared cache.

-2. `Database` has facility functions to:
-    - manage transactions and save points: `begin`, `commit`, `rollback`, `savepoint`, etc.
-    - create new functions, aggregates or collations: `createFunction`, `createAggregate`, `createCollation`
+2. `Database` has facility functions create new functions, aggregates or collations.
-    - directly execute SQL statements: `execute`
-    - manage the database: `analyze`, `vaccum`, etc.

 3. `Query` is a wrapper around prepared statements and their results, with functionality
 to:
     - bind parameters: `params.bind`
     - iterate on result rows with an InputRange interface: `rows`
     - convert column to D type: `get`

-4. Optionnaly binds with ICU for more relevant collations.

 ## Issues